huggingface/blog/vit-align.md

 >>> dataset
 ```

-the Note that the `COYO` dataset is massive with 747M image-text pairs and it might not be possible to download the whole dataset on your local.
+Since the `COYO` dataset is massive with 747M image-text pairs and it might not be possible to download the whole dataset on your local.
 Alternatively, you might need to download and use only a subset of the dataset.
-To do this, you can simply pass in the `streaming=True` argument to the `load_dataset()` method to create an iterable dataset and download data instances as you go.
+To do this, we can simply pass in the `streaming=True` argument to the `load_dataset()` method to create an iterable dataset and download data instances as we go.

 ```shell
 >>> from datasets import load_dataset